grasmash/distro-guide/determine_a_feature_set.md

  You likely will have documented additional requirements of that feature that will later be expressed as user stories.
 E.g.,

- > As a public user, I should be able to comment on a press release".
+> As a public user, I should be able to comment on a press release.

 Note that we have not expressed any implementation details at this stage.

+As a distribution owner, you must analyze all of the requirements and potential features in order to determine which are appropriate for inclusion in the distribution.

 Consider the following questions for each feature: